SAP/fundamental-tools/abap-api-tools/README.md

 LANG=EN
 ```

-ABAP API for Value Input Help annotations, if implemented in backend system (see [ABAP helpers](https://github.com/SAP/fundamental-tools/tree/master/abap-helpers)), shall be maintained in `config/system.yaml` file.
+ABAP API for Value Input Help annotations, if implemented in backend system (see [ABAP helpers](https://github.com/SAP/fundamental-tools/tree/master/abap-helpers)), shall be maindefined in `config/system.yaml` file.
 Use the same destination name like in `sapnwrfc.ini`:

 ```yaml
 MME: